-- Empowerment and participation support and encourage claimants to make their own decisions.
+- Empowerment and participation to support and encourage claimants to make their own decisions.
 Help them to access additional support or encourage them to discuss their situation and develop a plan that Universal Credit can support. - 2.
-Prevention support claimants to take action before harm happens.
+Prevention to support claimants to take action before harm happens.
 Act on the information you know or have heard, discuss with managers and or advanced customer support leads. - 3.
-The amount of involvement do not intrude more than is necessary to keep the claimant and staff safe.
+The amount of involvement to not intrude more than is necessary to keep the claimant and staff safe.
 Gather information to make an informed decision on the steps that need to be taken to manage the risk identified. - 4.
-Protection support claimants when they need help.
+Protection, to support claimants when they need help.
 Establish the risk and consider the help available from other local organisations or authorities to determine the best outcome for the claimant. - 5.
-Work together: work with local organisations or authorities to find the best ways to keep the claimant safe.
+Work together, work with local organisations or authorities to find the best ways to keep the claimant safe.
 The District Provision Tool provides information on the help available and contact details. - 6.
-Accountability clearly explain safeguarding, what action we are taking and why.
+Accountability to clearly explain advanced customer support, what action we are taking and why.